VoElenaS/Automation_Java/README.md

-# 🤖 Stomanager Project Automation
+# 🤖 StoreManager Project Automation

 > **Note:** This automation framework is **not standalone**.